Stephen Snyder-Hill: Early life

 He later discusses how a visit to Dachau when he lived in Germany also changed his life.
-He took photographs while visiting this holocaust site.
+He took photographs while visiting the Holocaust site.
 One of the photos was a uniform with a pink triangle on it.
 He did not understand at the time what that meant, but later while in college he started wearing gay pride symbols and one of them was the pink triangle with the inscription "Silence = Death".
 He attributes that moment in his life to the moment when he was thrust into activism.